 In the Pediatric Outpatient Clinic at Jorvi Hospital, we examine and treat children and adolescents under the age of 16 who need outpatient services for…

-In the Pediatric Outpatient Clinic at New Children's Hospital, we examine and treat children under the age of 16 and adolescents who need outpatient…
+At the Pediatric Outpatient Clinic at New Children’s Hospital, we examine and treat children and adolescents under the age of 16 who need outpatient…

 At the Pediatric Emergency Clinic at Jorvi Hospital, we treat patients under the age of 16.

 At the Pediatric Emergency Department of New Children's Hospital, we treat patients under the age of 16 from all specialty fields.